CPUID: EAX=4 and EAX=Bh: Intel Thread/Core and Cache Topology

 The cache hierarchy of the processor is explored by looking at the sub-leaves of leaf 4.
 The APIC ids are also used in this hierarchy to convey information about how the different levels of cache are shared by the SMT units and cores.
 To continue our example, the L2 cache, which is shared by SMT units of the same core but not between physical cores on the Westmere is indicated by EAX[26:14] being set to 1, while the information that the L3 cache is shared by the whole package is indicated by setting those bits to (at least) 111b.
 The cache details, including cache type, size, and associativity are communicated via the other registers on leaf 4.

-Beware that older versions of the Intel app note 485 contain some misleading information, particularly with respect to identifying and counting cores in a multi-core processor; errors from misinterpreting this information have even been incorporated in the Microsoft sample code for using CPUID, even for the 2013 edition of Visual Studio, and also in the sandpile.org page for CPUID, but the Intel code sample for identifying processor topology has the correct interpretation, and the current Intel Software Developer's Manual has a more clear language.
+Beware that older versions of the Intel app note 485 contain some misleading information, particularly with respect to identifying and counting cores in a multi-core processor; errors from misinterpreting this information have even been incorporated in the Microsoft sample code for using CPUID, even for the 2013 edition of Visual Studio, but the Intel code sample for identifying processor topology has the correct interpretation, and the current Intel Software Developer's Manual has a more clear language.
 The (open source) cross-platform production code from Wildfire Games also implements the correct interpretation of the Intel documentation.

 Topology detection examples involving older (pre-2010) Intel processors that lack x2APIC (thus don't implement the EAX=Bh leaf) are given in a 2010 Intel presentation.
 Beware that using that older detection method on 2010 and newer Intel processors may overestimate the number of cores and logical processors because the old detection method assumes there are no gaps in the APIC id space, and this assumption is violated by some newer processors (starting with the Core i3 5x0 series), but these newer processors also come with an x2APIC, so their topology can be correctly determined using the EAX=Bh leaf method.